dcnieho/Titta/readme.md

 ## Contents
 The toolbox consists of multiple parts:
 ### The `Titta` class
-The Titta class is the main workhorse of this toolbox, providing a wrapper around the Tobii Pro SDK as well as the TobiiBuffer class described below, and a convenient graphical user interface (rendered through PsychToolbox) for participant setup, calibration and validation.
+The Titta class is the main workhorse of this toolbox, providing a wrapper around the Tobii Pro SDK as well as the TobiiMex class described below, and a convenient graphical user interface (rendered through PsychToolbox) for participant setup, calibration and validation.
 Only the `Titta.calibrate()` participant setup and calibration interface requires PsychToolbox.
-### The `TobiiBuffer` class
+### The `TobiiMex` class
-The `TobiiBuffer` class is an alternative to the Tobii Pro MATLAB SDK for handling data streams and calibration, and can be used without making use of the Titta interface.
+The `TobiiMex` class is an alternative to the Tobii Pro MATLAB SDK for handling data streams and calibration, and can be used without making use of the Titta interface.
 It is used by Titta under the hood (accessed directly through `Titta.buffer`).
 It has two main features: (1) more complete an granular access to the data streams: (a): support for both consuming (destructive) and peeking (non-destructive) data streams; (b): support for only accessing or clearing specific parts of the tracker's data streams; and (c) data provided as structs-of-arrays instead of arrays-of-structs which makes data access significantly simpler and is much more memory efficient.
 The second main feature is (2) asynchronous calibration methods, allowing to issue non-blocking method calls for all stages of the calibration process, such that the interface can remain responsive.
 ### The `TalkToProLab` class
 The `TalkToProLab` class provides an implementation of [Tobii Pro Lab](https://www.tobiipro.com/product-listing/tobii-pro-lab/)'s External Presenter interface, allowing experiments to be created and run from MATLAB with PsychToolbox or other presentation methods, while recording, project management, recording playback/visualization and analysis can be performed in Tobii Pro Lab.